I am a...

 build bridges to better wellness so that people can live more fulfilling lives and achieve essential work-life balance

-educate leaders regarding trauma & resilience and the importance of mental wellbeing while providing realistic solutions to current workplace challenges
+educate leaders regarding trauma and resilience and the importance of mental wellbeing while providing realistic solutions to current workplace challenges

 Why are you interested in working with the entertainment industry?